nataliethistime/songdown/README.md

 Changes
 =======

+### v1.2.0
+- Implemented copying of a local version of songdown-songs if available.
+Essentially allowing ofline editing of songdown files which can then be pushed to Github when ready.

 ### v1.1.0 (2014/11/11)
 - Implemented the transpose feature.
 - Started updating the version number in the package file (oops!).